mjordan/islandora_workbench/README.md

 * The URL in the configuration file will need single or double quotes around it, like any other value that contains a colon.
 * The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" or "Anyone on the Internet with this link can edit" permission.
+* Spreadsheets work best for descriptive metadata if all cells are formatted as "Plain text" (in Sheets, select all cells, then choose the menu items Format > Number > Plain text).
 * The worksheet that the CSV data is taken from the the first one in the spreadsheet (i.e., the one named in the leftmost tab).
 * All of the columns required in a local CSV file are also required in the Google spreadsheet.
 * The values in the `file` column of the spreadsheet point to files within your local `input_directory`, just like they do in a local CSV input file.